LelouBil/CustomBedrock/README.md

 Right now I made a few build-in commands but the plan would be to separete them in a different repo and to make a plugin format

 To use it you need to create a server directory next to the jar file and place the official bedrock server in it. (bedrock_server)
+You also need to configure the paths to the file and directory in the configuration file.